Baywatch: Hawaiian Wedding

 Baywatch: Hawaiian Wedding is a 2003 American made-for-television action comedy film directed by Douglas Schwartz.
-The film reunited the original cast members of the television series Baywatch. the story revolves around an old nemesis who threatens Mitch's wedding day as his friends and fellow lifeguards reunite.
+The film reunited the original cast members of the television series Baywatch.
+The story revolves around an old nemesis who threatens Mitch's wedding day as his friends and fellow lifeguards reunite.
+The film premiered on February 28, 2003 on Fox.

 Filming for the film began in September 2002 on Turtle Bay Resort, Oahu, Hawaii.

 Plot

 After having been thought to have died at the end of the 10th season, it is revealed that Mitch Buchannon only had amnesia where he was recovering in a Los Angeles hospital and has now retired from Lifeguard duty.
 His new fiancée, Allison Ford (Alexandra Paul), resembles his old lover, Lt.
 Stephanie Holden (also played by Alexandra Paul), who died during the seventh season of Baywatch.
 Taylor Walsh (Angelica Bridges) now runs the Baywatch Headquarters, where Leigh Dyer (Brande Roderick) and JD Darius (Michael Bergin) are now in a relationship, and Mitch's son Hobie (Jeremy Jackson) has started a relationship with Summer Quinn (Nicole Eggert).
 Taylor manages to lure Mitch back to Baywatch so he can introduce everybody to Allison, and they're all surprised that she looks like Stephanie, especially Mitch's ex Neely Capshaw (Gena Lee Nolin), who shows up in an attempt to get Mitch back and becomes suspicious of Allison.

 Meanwhile, C.J.
 (Pamela Anderson) is opening a bar and grill in Hawaii and invites many of the old lifeguards from Baywatch there for a reunion including Caroline Holden (Yasmine Bleeth), now an actress.
 Also there are John D. Cort (John Allen Nelson) and Eddie Kramer (Billy Warlock), who starts a relationship with Caroline after being separated from Shauni.
 Lani McKenzie (Carmen Electra) is now a Hula Dancer and is now good friends with C.J.
 Also, Kekoa Tanaka (Stacy Kamano) and Jason Ioane (Jason Momoa) are now in a relationship.
 C.J. gets a call from Mitch to announce his engagement to Allison and to tell her that they booked their wedding in Hawaii.
 But while everyone's there, Mitch's old nemesis, Mason Sato (Cary-Hiroyuki Tagawa), takes pictures of his loved ones to plot his revenge against him.